 - Project management fundamentals.

 The product owner thinks on multiple levels.
 These levels are considered very often in parallel time as the product owner should not be focused just on the current sprint.
 She must be prepared and prepare for the future.
 More than the current sprint.

 The product owner works in multiple “timezones”.

 - In the current sprint, PO helps to solve risks, answer questions from the team and stakeholders, and accept requirements implemented by the team.

 - In parallel, he provides details for requirements prepared for the next sprint with a project manager, UX designer, architects and some senior developers.
 With anybody who can be helpful to get requirements ready.

 - In parallel, the next version is planned.
 The next Minimum Viable Product is discussed with key stakeholders, customers, and selected users.

 Responsibilities of the product owner role

-Identification of business themes that the product should support in given time.
+- Identification of business themes that the product should support in a given time.